A categorification of cyclotomic rings: The stable category

 By a classical result of Larson--Sweedler \cite{LS}, $H$ is (graded) Frobenius, and, in particular, it is (graded) self-injective.
 Let $\Lambda$ be a fixed non-zero left integral in $H$, i.e., an element in $H$ such that for all $h\in H$, one has

-The element is unique up to a non-zero scalar, and, since the multiplication on $H$ is a degree-zero map, $\Lambda$ is a homogeneous element.
+The element is unique up to a non-zero scalar, and hence a homogeneous element using that the multiplication on $H$ and $\epsilon$ are degree-preserving maps.
 Denote the degree of $\Lambda$ by $\mathrm{deg}(\Lambda):=\l$.
 Then for any $H$-module $M$, we have a canonical embedding of $M$ into the injective $H$-module $M\otimes H$:

 because of the following result.